OT Hybrid Program

 Hybrid Master's Program in Occupational Therapy

 If you already have a bachelor's degree and have thought about a career in health care, now is the time to learn more about Grand Valley State University's hybrid master's program in occupational therapy.

 The Occupational Therapy Hybrid Program at Grand Valley State University is completed with pre-professional requirements and three years of professional course work.

 The hybrid format allows adults with jobs, families, and other commitments to pursue a graduate education.
-Classes meet one weekend each month year round on Friday evenings from 5:00-9:00 and Saturdays from 8:00-5:00 at the Cook-DeVos Center for Health Sciences building located in Grand Rapids, MI.
+Classes meet one weekend each month year round on Friday evenings from 5:00-9:00 and Saturdays from 8:00-5:00 at GVSU's All New Health Campus located in Grand Rapids, MI.
 More than 50% of each course content is presented online.

 Note: This has been fully accredited through the American Occupational Therapy Association Accreditation Committee for Occupational Therapy Education.